aolayeye/Credit_Risk_Analysis/README.md

 ![Sampling_Classifier_Recall_Precision](https://user-images.githubusercontent.com/67847583/129495158-cffeeaf3-b2f7-46c0-95cd-33bafccee29c.png)

-In identifying high_risk loans, we worry more about False Positives (Sensitivity).
-Since sensiivity is high for the Ensemble Classifier, False positives can be ruled out by calling the credit card holder.
-It’s more important to detect potentially fraudulent transactions, so sensitivity is more important here.
+In identifying high_risk loans, we worry more about False Negatives (Sensitivity) for the high_risk loans.
+It is more important that predicted high_risk loans are likely to be bad loans than to pick up all potential low_risk or good loans.
-While, the Ensemble Classifier outperforms all other classifiers tested, the model still does a poor job at predicting high_risk loans.
-We may want to revaluate our feature selection or test a different model that would perform better.
+Since Sentivity is highest for the Ensemble Classifier, we are sure that our model will minimize false negatives even when false positives may be higher.
+Lending Club will be better off not giving a  good loan than giving a bad loan.

+We may further evaluate our model performance by implementing a net rvenue function.
+The net revenue or cost function is derived by apportioning a cost for every false positive and false negative and arriving at the overall revenue based on the correct and incorrect predictions.
+This way we are able to determine the effect  of giving approving a bad loan versus denying a good loan and we would be able to determine if recall (sensitivity) or precision is most the most important to worry about.